Pupil Personnel Services Credential: School Counseling Designation – Post-Master’s Level

 Additional Courses for Post-Master’s Credential-Only Students

-In order to meet the standards of the California Commission on Teacher Credentialing (CTC), upon advisement, students may be required to take additional coursework to meet program and credential requirements.
-Typical content courses include the following:
+To meet the standards of the California Commission on Teacher Credentialing (CTC), upon advisement, students may be required to take additional coursework to meet program and credential requirements.
+Content courses include the following:

 - Assessment in Counseling